CRA Graduate Placements

 Armstead, Theresa (PhD 2006) is a Behavioral Scientist at the Center for Disease Control and Prevention, National Centers for Disease Control in Atlanta, GA (http://comm.eval.org/CommunityPsychology/tigleadership/bios).
 Dissertation title: “Exploring Synergic Power and Network-Based Leadership in a Community Organizing Context”

-Bess, Kimberly (PhD 2006) is an Assistant Professor, Department of Human and Organizational Development, Peabody College at Vanderbilt University, Nashville, TN (http://peabody.vanderbilt.edu/bio/kimberly-bess).
+Bess, Kimberly (PhD 2006) is an Associate Professor of the Practice, Department of Human and Organizational Development, Peabody College at Vanderbilt University, Nashville, TN (http://peabody.vanderbilt.edu/bio/kimberly-bess).
 Dissertation title: “The Challenges of Change in Human Service Organizations : Identity, Values, and Narratives”

 Evans, Scot (PhD 2005) is an Associate Professor and Director of the Major in Human and Social Development, Department of Educational and Psychological Studies, University of Miami, Coral Gables, FL (http://www.education.miami.edu/facultystaff/faculty_bio.asp?ID=207).
 Dissertation title: “From Amelioration to Transformation in Human Services: Towards Critical Practice”